jamalshee/javafxComboBox-Table/README.md

 ## javafxComboBox-Table

-first create an fxml file for the table either through scene buider or the code
+First create an fxml file for the table either through the scene builder or the code

 ```
 <?import java.lang.*?>